alanrahi/AdWordsReportingScripts/README.md

 # AdWordsReportingScripts
-A script for generating performance reports from AdWords accounts and outputting as a Google spreadsheet.
+these are scripts for doing all sorts of things with AdWords accounts and outputting results into Google spreadsheets.

-This script uses the APIs for Google AdWords and Google Apps, but since I am currently editing this code within the AdWords editor there is some "background" code that is not included here.
-An interesting improvement would be to next add the code that enables this to be run outside of that specific environment.
+this is being run on the AdWords client software.
+In order to run in it's own environment would require some extra steps.